leonardoce/leonardoce-jekill/_posts/2014-03-13-pnotes-status-widget.markdown

 !LcBlogProjectNotes methodsFor: 'accessing'!
 currentUserWidget
 	^ currentUserWidget ifNil: [ currentUserWidget := PnCurrentUserHeading new ]

-!LcBlogProjectNotes methodsFor: 'accessing'!
-children
-	^ Array with: self loginWidget with:self registrationWidget with:self currentUserWidget
 {% endhighlight %}

 Now we create a new `notes` controller: